talhanaeem347/book_now/README.md

 # Book_Now

 ## Description
-    An application that allows users to book a AriLine ticket.
+    An application that allows users to book an airline ticket.

 ## Technologies
     * Flutter